Sadeqsoli/LearnAssembly/README.md

-# The ASM Rosetta Stone
+# Learning Assembly (The ASM Rosetta Stone)
 This respository contains the ASM Rosetta Stone, a small snippet of C that you can use to learn a new assembly variant in a short amount of time.
+## What's gonna be new?
+Hopefully we'll extend it in some parts to be more educational.
 ## Getting Started
 To get started with studying assembly languages using Rosetta Stone, follow these steps: